yc-cui/PEMAE/README.md

 ## Testing

-Refer the given args in [test.py](./test.py) for running the testing script.
+Refer to the given args in [test.py](./test.py) for running the testing script.
 You need to manually modify the variables to evaluate different models and datasets.

 Refer the folder `qb_mae_vit_base_e4_l1_2d_sincos_norm_sparse` and `wv3_mae_vit_base_e4_l1_2d_sincos_norm_sparse` to access pre-trained weights using `PEMAE-B` with `4` ensembling counts on QuickBird and WorldView-3 datasets.